Good | Worth a Return

 It’s a fun place for those of us who appreciate the cuisine of a vintage coffee shop.
 Coffee shop, I emphasize, for this counter-and-booth establishment is definitely not a coffee house at which brewing is an artisanal experience.
 No, the coffee here is what one person at our table jokingly dubbed “western style … because it’s been on the range all day.”
 It delivers caffeine, but in the most blatant way imaginable.

-Now celebrating 50 years in business, Lil’ Jon is a big, boisterous enterprise with diner-style counter-and-booth seating, free-standing tables and chairs, and a lounge for knocking back adult beverages and watching sports on TV.
+Now celebrating 50 years in business, Lil’ Jon Restaurant is a big, boisterous enterprise with diner-style counter-and-booth seating, free-standing tables and chairs, and a lounge for knocking back adult beverages and watching sports on TV.
 Plus Saturday night karaoke starting at 9.
 If coming for breakfast on a weekend morning, expect to wait for a seat; but the wait is seldom as bad as it looks.

 Punctuation nerds: Earn a gold star if you can explain the apostrophe at the end of Lil’.
 I cannot.